 The Journal of Chemical Ecology confirms that hermit crabs can recognize each other by touching feelers.
 Hermit crabs use this to memorize which tankmates are friendly and docile and which are best avoided.

 Once a hermit crab has used its antennae to determine whether a conspecific is a friend or foe, it may continue interacting using the feelers.
 Often, this takes the form of fencing or wrestling with antennae.

 Sometimes, this is harmless fun – hermit crabs pass the time through play.
 In others, feeler fights are an attempt to settle a dispute diplomatically.

-Hermit crabs sometimes indulge in feeler fights and antennae wrestling to pass the time.
+To pass the time, hermit crabs sometimes indulge in feeler fights and antennae wrestling.
 As long as both parties enjoy the interaction, there’s no reason for concern.